syuhas/awsdash/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Local Development Instructions

+- Ensure PHP is installed on the system
+- Ensure NPM is installed on the system
+- Ensure composer is installed on the system
+- Install Laravel globally (or locally) `composer global require laravel/installer`
+- Install HTTP client `composer require guzzlehttp/guzzle`
+-

+Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).